 There are three key reasons why U.S. companies should consider exporting to Mexico:

-- Mexico is the 16th-largest economy in the world and has generally enjoyed slow, but stable economic growth since the 1990s.
-Despite global headwinds related to ongoing COVID 19-linked supply chain disruptions caused by COVID-19, global inflation, and geopolitical instability, Mexico’s economy is expected to achieve low but steady levels of growth in 2022 and beyond driven in large part by external demand.
+- Mexico is the 14th-largest economy in the world and has generally enjoyed slow but stable economic growth since the 1990s.
+Despite supply chain disruptions caused by COVID-19, global inflation, and geopolitical instability in Europe and elsewhere, Mexico’s economy is expected to achieve steady levels of growth in 2023 and beyond driven by external demand and foreign investment.

 - Given Mexico’s large, diversified market, most U.S. products and services have ample market opportunities.
 The United States-Mexico-Canada Agreement (USMCA), which replaced the North American Free Trade Agreement (NAFTA) on July 1, 2020, provides additional trade-related benefits for U.S. companies.

 - Close cultural, social, and economic ties make Mexico a natural market to consider for first-time exporters and those firms looking for new export markets.